dalyathan/vendure-plugin-import-products/README.md

     everyThisDay: 3
 })
 ```
 This means the products will be imported from the specified url every third day.

-Make sure to run database migrations after including this in your `vendure-config.ts`
+3. Make sure to run database migrations after updating your `vendure-config.ts`